Skip to main content

 1. Check warnings array is configured in config.toml

-3. Verify the Zaparoo App is connected to receive notifications
+3. Check the Zaparoo App is connected to receive notifications

-1. System sleep/hibernate: If your device goes to sleep during gameplay, sleep time may be counted as playtime (wall-clock based)
+1. If your device goes to sleep during gameplay, sleep time may be counted as playtime since tracking is wall-clock based.

-2. Manual clock changes: Changing the system clock backward can bypass limits
+2. Changing the system clock backward can bypass limits.

 Check your session_reset timeout value.
 If set to "0", sessions never reset automatically.